LoyalPotato/yggdrasil/README.md

 This is the home of my first keyboard project that I dubbed `Yggdrasil`.

 It's a 36% split keyboard that is tailored to be comfortable to my hand span.
+You can find the build guide [here](./docs/build.md).

 Here's what it looks like (minus plates, for now)